MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/launch-store-app.md

 </tr>
 <tr>
 <td rowspan="4">Launches the product details page (PDP) for a product. <p>Store ID is recommended for customers on Windows 10, and will work on all OS versions, but the earlier ways of doing it (ex: PFN) are still supported.</p>
-<p>These values can be found in the Windows Dev Center dashboard on the <a href="https://msdn.microsoft.com/library/windows/apps/mt148561.aspx">App identity</a> page in the App management section for each app.</p>
+<p>These values can be found in [Partner Center](https://partner.microsoft.com/dashboard) on the <a href="https://msdn.microsoft.com/library/windows/apps/mt148561.aspx">App identity</a> page in the App management section for each app.</p>
 </td>
 <td>
 Store ID <p>(Recommended)</p>